Gentaro (wrestler)

-Gentaro Takahashi (高橋 元太郎, Takahashi Gentarō) is a Japanese professional wrestler, better known by the ring name Gentaro (stylized in all capital letters).
+Gentaro Takahashi (高橋 元太郎, Takahashi Gentarō) is a Japanese professional wrestler, better known by the ring name Gentaro (stylized as GENTARO).
 Though officially affiliated with the Pro Wrestling Freedoms promotion, Gentaro also works for several other independent promotions, including DDT Pro-Wrestling, Kaientai Dojo and women's wrestling promotion Ice Ribbon, where he works mainly as the lead play-by-play announcer.
 Takahashi also makes sporadic appearances as the masked character Benten (also stylized in all capital letters).

 Professional wrestling career

 Trained by the Wrestle Dream Factory (WDF) promotion, Takahashi made his professional wrestling debut on May 8, 1999, at a WDF event in Tokorozawa, Saitama.
 While also making appearances for Kageki Pro as the masked character Nasty Black Panther, Takahashi remained with WDF for two years, before becoming a freelancer in 2001.